-7. Financial Matters
+8. Financial Matters

-HEWSF funds will be disbursed to applicants once mandatory reporting requirements have been fulfilled demonstrating that required milestones, as set out in the TPA, have been satisfactorily met (see section 7.6 for details on milestones and payment).
+MHIP-HECS funds will be disbursed to applicants once mandatory reporting requirements have been fulfilled demonstrating that required milestones, as set out in the TPA, have been satisfactorily met (see section 8.6 for details on milestones and payment).
 Additional reporting requirements may be included and described through the TPA.

-Successful applicants must have a financing strategy to cover costs up-front and operating costs as well as any potential cost over-runs or escalations experienced on a project.
-More details on combining funding under this intake with other federal, provincial, and municipal programs can be found in section 7.3 below.
+Successful applicants must have a financing strategy for covering costs up-front, operating costs, as well as any potential cost over-runs or escalations experienced on the project.
+More details on combining funding under this intake with other federal, provincial, and municipal programs can be found in section 8.3 below.

-7.1 Cost-Sharing
+8.1 Cost-Sharing

 Successful projects would be cost shared between municipal applicants and the Province.
-This includes a minimum of 27% of eligible expenditures covered by municipalities, matched at 73% by the Province.
+This includes a minimum of 50% of eligible expenditures covered by municipalities, matched by a maximum 50% by the Province.

-7.2 Funding Maximum
+8.2 Funding Maximum

-The Province would fund a maximum of 73% (up to \$35 million) of eligible project costs with the municipality required to fund all remaining eligible project costs.
-This means that total project cost per applicant could equate up to approximately \$48 million, assuming a 73%/27% cost share.
+The Province would fund a maximum of 50% (up to \$20 million) of eligible project costs with the municipality required to fund all remaining project costs, including any cost over-runs or escalations.

-For joint applications, the primary applicant can apply for up to \$35 million in provincial contribution on total eligible costs, times the number of applicants.
-For example, a joint project with three eligible co-applicants can submit a project with a combined provincial contribution of up to \$105 million (i.e., \$35 million multiplied by three eligible applicants equals \$105 million).
+For joint applications, the primary applicant can apply for up to \$20 million in provincial contribution on total eligible costs, times the number of applicants.
+For example, a joint project with three eligible co-applicants can submit a project with a combined provincial contribution of up to \$60 million (i.e., \$20 million multiplied by three eligible applicants equals \$60 million).